 "Shush ........ watch your mouth , you idiot !
 Remind yourself that Gestapo has just been established last month by Goering.
 Don't you know how they have interrogated the suspects as the Nazi's dissidents ?
 Look at you , just one big slap at your face , you will pee yourself to death."

-The silence of tea shop was broken by the laughter that was replete with nervousness - though there was no one else around them even the waitress.
+The silence of tea shop was broken by the nervous laughter, though there was no one else around them even the waitress.

 Martha turned to Thitiwat.